altinokdarici/exportify/README.md

 - **Conditional exports**: Generates proper types, import, require, default, and browser fields
 - **Selective tracking**: Only tracks packages you care about when scanning consumer repositories
 - **Data merging**: Multiple scans contribute to the same usage file for comprehensive analysis

+## Key Behaviors

+### Additive Scanning
+The `evaluate` command is **additive** - running it multiple times will:
+- Merge new import findings with existing usage data
+- Preserve previously discovered imports
+- Update version requirements if new ones are found
+- Allow building comprehensive usage data across multiple scans

+### CWD Tree Scoping
+Commands operate within the specified working directory tree:
+- **`evaluate`**: Scans all source files within the CWD tree (ignoring node_modules, dist, etc.)
+- **`fix`**: Only updates package.json files for packages that exist within the CWD tree
+- This ensures that scanning usage in one repository doesn't accidentally modify packages in another repository